trentlarson/P2P-Docs/README.md

 ideal implementation would be a plugin in each content app, one that publishes or consumes the info to/from the right locations;
 second-best would be to build this publishing/consuming into the P2P clients.
-So P2P-Docs aims to move files to the right locations; it detects changes and prompts the user to review the changes and pull or push them to the right places (incrementing versions in the file names if necessary).
+So this project aims to move files to the right locations;
+it detects changes and prompts the user to review the changes and pull or push them to the right places (incrementing versions in the file names if necessary).

 First, you'll need to know where your shared files are stored.
 Here are some common locations: